 Note: Face coverings may be required by government officials and/or restaurant operators to mitigate the distancing gap.
 If not mandated, face coverings are recommended by CDC and, when worn, they should be cleaned daily according to CDC guidance.

-Limit the number of employees allowed simultaneously in break rooms.
+Simultaneously in break rooms.

-Train all employees in the above safety actions while maintaining social distancing and use of face coverings during training.
 With larger staffs, use communication boards to or digital messaging to convey pre-shift meeting information.

 BEST PRACTICES